rgutierrezjr/http-notification/readme.md

-# Http Notification Plugin
+# Http Notification Utility

-This is my implementation for candidate consideration.
-Specification: HttpNotificationPlugin.
+Simple http notification function.

 ## Description

-The following plugin provides lightweight Http "webhook-like" notification functionality.
+The following plugin provides lightweight Http notification functionality.

 Given a url, the user can notify the recipient via HTTP (POST or PUT) with xml, json, or plain text.